Norma Miller: Early life

 Miller was born in 1919 in Harlem, New York City, to mother Alma, a charwoman, and father Norman, a shipyard worker, both from Bridgetown, Barbados.
 Norma was named after her father, who died from pneumonia a month before her birth.
 She had an older sister, Dot.

 Even though her mother struggled to pay the rent, Norma was enrolled in dance classes from a very young age.
 At the age of five, she was performing at amateur nights in theaters.
 Miller knew she wanted to be a dancer very early on:Black girls didn't have many outlets.
 You had laundry.
 You had hairdresser.
 Or teacher.
 Now, I didn't qualify for none of those.
 I could dance, I just could just do it naturally.

 When the Great Depression began in 1929, Miller and her family moved to a cramped and noisy tenement apartment on 140th street that overlooked the Savoy Ballroom.
-The windows were open due to the lack of air conditioning and she could hear the house band, which was led by Chick Webb and included singer Ella Fitzgerald.
+The windows were open due to the lack of air conditioning and she could hear the house band, which was led by Chick Webb and included (after 1935) singer Ella Fitzgerald.
 From her fire escape, she would watch the dancers perform the Black Bottom, the Shimmy, the Charleston and the Shim Sham.
 She would practice dancing in her living room and her school gymnasium.

 On Easter Sunday in 1932, when Miller was dressed up from church services, she was dancing outside the Savoy Ballroom, too young to enter.
 Twist Mouth George Ganaway, "the greatest dancer at the Savoy", was impressed with her dancing.
 Ganaway gave Miller a Coca-Cola and asked her to dance in the ballroom for the first time, before Miller was escorted back outside.